-Nearly eight in 10 tax filers have qualified for refunds over the past few years and the overall average refund check is about $2,800.
+Nearly eight in 10 tax filers have qualified for refunds over the past few years and according to Bankrate.com, the overall average refund check is about $2,900.
 That’s enough cash to make a decent dent in your retirement income planning strategy.

 Here are some ways you can put your tax refunds to good use while you’re still earning a paycheck: